nav758/REACT-QUERY/README.md

     console.log('Error fetching data:', error);
   },
 });
+Explanation:
+onSuccess: Runs when the query successfully fetches data.
+onError: Runs when there’s an error in the query.
+Expected Output:
+The success or error callbacks will log messages to the console, helping with debugging or side effects after the query completes.
  - Data Transformation
+Objective:
-Objective: Learn how to transform or manipulate data before it is returned from the query.
+Learn how to transform the data returned from the query before using it.

+Steps:
-select Option: Use select to transform the data that useQuery returns.
+Use select to transform the data:

-Example:

 jsx
 Copy code
 const { data } = useQuery(['users'], fetchUsers, {
-  select: (data) => data.map(user => user.name), // Only return names
+  select: (data) => data.map((user) => user.name), // Transform data
 });
+Explanation:
+select: Allows you to modify the data before it is passed to your component.
+Expected Output:
+Only the names of the users will be displayed instead of the entire user objects.
  - Custom Query Hook
+Objective:
-Objective: Create a custom hook for repeated queries.
+Create a custom hook to reuse a query logic across components.

+Steps:
-Create a custom hook to fetch users data:
+Create a custom hook to fetch users:

 jsx
 Copy code
 const useUsers = () => {
   return useQuery(['users'], fetchUsers);
 };
+Use it in a component:

+jsx
+Copy code
 const UsersList = () => {
   const { data, isLoading, error } = useUsers();